-Talc sample used in this research was high quality white talc specimen from the collection of the Geology and Geophysics Department at the University of Utah.
+The talc sample used in this research was high quality white talc specimen from the collection of the Geology and Geophysics Department at the University of Utah.
 One talc sample was sliced parallel to the natural basal plane using a fine diamond saw, while the second sample was cut perpendicular to the basal plane.
 Both samples were gently polished using a diamond-encrusted polishing wheel.
-No visible diamond particles were observed under SEM at the talc surface.
+No visible diamond particles were observed under a scanning electron microscope (SEM) at the talc surface.
 Samples were cleaned before use by rinsing with methanol and Milli-Q water.